leejooships/posthog.com/contents/handbook/help.md

 * <Emoji name="bad-internet" src="/images/emojis/bad-internet.png" /> Yakko always had bad internet when demoing. <em>Always.</em>

-* [Jams](/community/profiles/90) wore a skin tight green all-body suit for months to improve his Zoom background game without us realizing.
+* [James](/community/profiles/90) wore a skin tight green all-body suit for months to improve his Zoom background game without us realizing.

-* <Emoji name="ben-peace" src="/images/emojis/ben-peace.png" /> Ben has the same pose in 90% of PostHog photos.
+* <Emoji name="ben-peace" src="/images/emojis/ben-peace.png" /> [Ben](https://posthog.com/community/profiles/30205) has the same pose in 90% of PostHog photos.
 It's a reference to a meme.

 * <Emoji name="hype-X" src="/images/emojis/lottie-hype.gif" /> where X is a team member.
 Used in times of extremely impressive performance, unless used sarcastically.

 * Mr Blobby.
 We once changed how we ingest session recording data, to use S3 blob storage.
 We called it Mr Blobby.
 [Mr Blobby](https://en.wikipedia.org/wiki/Mr_Blobby) is a creepy '90s TV character from the UK.
 This project was nightmarishly hard, which is why this character was fitting.

-* Paul will make you eat gelato at every offsite.
+* [Paul](https://posthog.com/community/profiles/30173) will make you eat gelato at every offsite.

 * Sometimes people screenshot each other's faces and Zoom screens and use them as their backgrounds.
 Usually when an all-hands is too dry.

-* Charles wore a suit to his performance review.
+* [Charles](https://posthog.com/community/profiles/28625) wore a suit to his performance review.
 He is the only person in history to wear a suit to anything PostHog-related.
 Unsure if he was making a point, we later abandoned the practice of performance reviews regardless.

 * We took lots of buses at an offsite in Portugal.
 The roads were incredibly twisty, the driver was in a bad mood, drove too quickly, and people threw up.
 It was bad.